Program Coordinator - Mental Health Congregate Housing

 Ability to work well in a team environment, deal tactfully and diplomatically with other Comunilife employees, Federal, State, and City officials, clients, and the general public and must have experience working with a diverse group of people, good customer orientation.

-If you have a Masters Degree in Social Work (MSW); LMSW or LCSW: or Masters Degree in Clinical Psychology, three (3) years of post-graduate, direct clinical mental health experience as well as three to five or more years experience in administration and management of operating congregate residential programs and providing direct services related to the treatment and recovery of chronically homeless, persistent mentally ill individuals afflicted with multiple health conditions and substance abuse issues, we would like to meet with you.
-Bilingual/Spanish is a plus.
+Three (3) years of post-graduate, direct clinical mental health experience as well as three to five or more years experience in administration and management of operating congregate residential programs and providing direct services related to the treatment and recovery of chronically homeless, persistent mentally ill individuals afflicted with multiple health conditions and substance abuse issues

 We offer a competitive salary commensurate with experience and an excellent and comprehensive program of benefits for eligible employees that include: health, dental, vision, life insurance, short and long term disability, flexible spending accounts, pension, 401K and paid time off.